Dan Pastorini: Regular season

+Playoffs

 Life outside football

-Pastorini raced hydroplanes, drag-raced cars, judged wet T-shirt contests, and starred in a 1974 B-movie called Weed: The Florida Connection and then co-starred in a 1979 Lee Majors movie called Killer Fish.
-He also played a role in the TV series "Voyagers!" as a gladiator and posed nude in 1980 for Playgirl magazine.
-He married glamor model June Wilkinson, who appeared in Playboy magazine.
-She is British and 9 years older.
-They had one child, a daughter named Brahna, and later divorced.
+Pastorini raced hydroplanes, drag-raced cars, judged wet T-shirt contests, starred in a 1975 movie called Weed: The Florida Connection (with then wife June Wilkinson), and co-starred in a 1979 Lee Majors movie Killer Fish.
+He also played a role in the TV series Voyagers! as a gladiator, and posed nude in 1980 for Playgirl magazine.
+Dian Hanson reported that Pastorini frequented Plato's Retreat at the height of his career in the 1970s.

 Pastorini drove a Top Fuel dragster as part of the NHRA Winston Drag Racing Series in the mid-1980s.
-He collected several national event victories.
-His first came in Atlanta at the NHRA Southern Nationals in 1986.
+He won many individual races at national events, but claimed only one event championship in 1986 at the NHRA Southern Nationals in Atlanta, finishing 7th in NHRA Championship Points that year.
+He was the third man to break the 270-mph barrier in a Top Fuel Dragster.
 He also participated in the 2009 Lamborghini Race located at Sebring International Raceway.

 Personal life

+Pastorini met glamor model June Wilkinson in 1972.
+She was nine years older, and British, and appeared in Playboy magazine in the 1960s.
+They married in 1973, had one child, a daughter named Brahna, and divorced in 1982.
+June Wilkinson died on 21 July 2025 (see source - the Telegraph newspaper (UK) obituaries page published on 1 August 2025.)

-Pastorini is an Honorary Texan.
+An April 2013 resolution by the Texas State Legislature declared Pastorini an Honorary Texan.
 In January 2012, on The Jim Rome Radio Show, Pastorini recalled a story how then-Raider owner Al Davis completely blew him off in the locker room after a game.
 "He sneered at me" said Pastorini.
 Pastorini then went on to say that, "when he (Davis) passed away, I wasn't sad to see him go."
 Pastorini currently lives and works in Houston.
 His autobiography, Taking Flak: My Life in the Fast Lane, was released in November 2011.